My STory & About the Mala

 108 has a powerful significance in Eastern culture.
 To name a few examples: There are 108 letters in the sanskrit alphabet, 108 holy sites in India, 108 acupressure points on the body, and 108 energy lines throughout out the body that all converge and connect at the heart chakra.

-Not all malas are made with 108 beads, some are made with a number divisible of 108.
-(Flourish 54 bead pocket/wrist mala for example!)
+Not all malas are made with 108 beads.
+(Flourish 54 bead pocket/wrist mala and Flourish bracelets for example!)

 How do you use a mala?